 Referring to opposition to Nord Stream, particularly from Poland and the Baltic States, which have begun importing liquefied natural gas (LNG) to curb their dependence on Russian gas, Rahr said pipeline shipment was cheaper over the long term.

 “The Poles and the Balkan states have found ways to receive LNG,” he said.
 “Let some time pass and see if the diversification is real.
 They will come to a point when they start to count their money.”
-(Reporting by Barbara Lewis and Alissa de Carbonnel; Editing by Dale Hudson)
+(Additional reporting by Alissa de Carbonnel; Editing by Dale Hudson and David Evans)